Sam-Guliker/drumkit/README.md

 3. Run `npm start` to start the server
 4. Go to [http://localhost:4000/](http://localhost:4000/)

+# Features
+The following is possible with this app
+* Playing with a drumkit.
+With the keyboard or mouse-click
+* Recording and playing back the sounds.
+* Downloading the audio clip you've made and name it(Enhancement)

 # Core functionality
 The core functionality of my page will be to play on the drumkit.